 I believe many of us would say that we desire to do both, but if you had to choose or focus on one or the other, which would it be?

-But Scripture also says to “cease striving” … to be still and know that God is God.
+Conversely, Scripture says to “cease striving” … to be still and know that God is God.
 Instead of all the manufactured effort, perhaps we should rest more in accepting God’s grace.
 After all, it’s His free gift to us.
 Though our sin is still there, it’s covered by the Grace of Christ’s blood.
-When our faith and trust is in Jesus, He is standing between our sin and us before a Holy Father.
+When our faith and trust are in Jesus, we can know that He is standing between us and our sins before a Holy Father.